ByronKrauskopf/School_District_Analysis/README.md

 ## Results

 - Impact on district summary
+     - As can be seen by comparing the two results, there was a negligible (0.3% or less) impact to both ther average scores and the percentage passing in the district wide     summary.
+*insert new summary
+*insert original summary

 - Impact on school summary
+     -

 - Impact on Thomas High School's perfromamce relative to other schools